shoebot/shoebot/doc/source/hacking.rst

 a NodeBot object needs to be created, and all further drawing commands can be called on that instance.

-The quickest way is to use the init_bot function, it sets up an appropriate canvas and lets us draw to it.
+The quickest way is to use the create_bot function, it sets up an appropriate canvas and lets us draw to it.

 .. code-block:: python

-    bot = shoebot.init_bot(outputfile="output.svg")
+    bot = shoebot.create_bot(outputfile="output.svg")
     bot.size(400,400)
     bot.rect(10,10,100,100)